moorara/algo/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about this package/library
+about: Ask a question about this project
-title: ''
+title: ""
 labels: question
 assignees: ''
 ---

-**Question:**
+## Question